We say we’ll tidy up those old cables, sometimes.

 We always bring with us a spare cable, spare connectors, spare batteries, spare things we’ll never get to need before the day we dont have them with us.

 We love what we do and we wont change it for anything else.
-And we’ll tidy up the old cables left in the cabinet, sometimes.
+And we’ll tidy up the old cables in the cabinet, one day.